Chart Color Schemes

 Jacka shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational attainment in Jacka exceeds Australian averages significantly.
-44.8% of residents aged 15+ have university qualifications, compared to Australia's 30.4%.
-Bachelor degrees are the most common at 26.5%, followed by postgraduate qualifications (16.0%) and graduate diplomas (2.3%).
-Vocational credentials are also prevalent, with 28.5% of residents aged 15+ holding them - advanced diplomas at 11.2% and certificates at 17.3%.
+Educational attainment in Jacka is notably higher than national averages.
+As of the latest data, 44.8% of residents aged 15 years and above hold university qualifications, compared to Australia's 30.4%.
+This educational advantage is reflected in various qualification levels: Bachelor degrees are held by 26.5%, postgraduate qualifications by 16.0%, and graduate diplomas by 2.3%.
+Vocational credentials are also prominent, with 28.5% of residents aged 15 years and above holding them; advanced diplomas account for 11.2%, while certificates make up 17.3%.

-Educational participation is high, with 42.4% of residents currently enrolled in formal education.
+Educational participation is high in Jacka, with 42.4% of residents currently enrolled in formal education.
 This includes 15.3% in primary education, 8.8% in secondary education, and 5.3% pursuing tertiary education.
-Schools appear to be located outside Jacka's immediate boundaries, necessitating families to access them in neighboring areas.

 Frequently Asked Questions - Education